Representing Stepparents Who Want To Adopt

 Step one in the process is terminating the parental rights and obligations of the other biological parent.
-This is easy if he/she has died; or wants to be relieved of the duty to support the child.
+This is easy if the other parent has died or wants to be relieved of the duty to support the child.

-If the other parent does not want to give up parental rights, but is an unfit parent due to incarceration, or drug abuse, or has abandoned the child, a court will likely terminate the parental rights.
+If the other parent does not want to give up parental rights but is an unfit parent due to incarceration or drug abuse, or the other parent has abandoned the child, a court will likely terminate the parental rights.
 This is true also if there has been no communication or support provided for a long period.

-Once this is done, the relationship ceases to exist, and, for example, the child does not automatically inherit from the original parent.
+Once this is done, the relationship ceases to exist, and the child does not automatically inherit from the original parent.

 Why You Should Formalize The Relationship

 A close family wants a legal relationship as well as an emotional one.
 But there are also very practical reasons to formalize adoption.
 If the birth parent/spouse were to die, the stepparent would have no legal relationship or custody rights to the child even though the child may have been living with the stepparent.

 If the same situation occurred after a formal adoption, the stepparent now has a duty to care for the child, and the child is an heir to the stepparent.